NGSEP/NGSEPcore/README.txt

 populations.
 Parental lines can be provided for both types of populations using the -p option.
-The options -ip and -is tell the model that either the parental accessions (-ip) or the entire population (-is) are inbred samples with low expected heterozygosity.
-In the latter mode, the model will only produce homozygous genotypes
+The options -ip and -is tell the model that either the parental accessions (-ip) or the entire population (-is) are inbred samples with low heterozygosity.
+In the latter mode, the model will only produce homozygous genotype calls.

 USAGE:

-java -jar NGSEPcore.jar ImputeVCF <OPTIONS> <VCF_FILE> <OUT_PREFIX>
+java -jar NGSEPcore.jar ImputeVCF <OPTIONS>

 OPTIONS:

+	-i FILE		: Input file in VCF format.
+It can be gzip compressed.
+	-o FILE		: Prefix of the output files.
 	-p STRING	: Comma-separated list of sample ids of the parents of the breeding population.
 This should only be used for bi-parental or multi-parental breeding populations.